End of the “flippers” era

 Source: The Edge Property Singapore

 According to research, the timing of purchase indeed contributed to greater profits.
-For properties which were bought between 2003 and 2005, they have made a profit from more than 90% to as high as 102%.
+They have gained anywhere from more than 90% to as much as 102% in profit on homes purchased between 2003 and 2005.

-If you were to recall, this was the period where we experienced the aftermath of the 911 terrorist attack and the ongoing SARS and Iraq War, which indirectly caused a steep decline in property prices.
-In a similar situation back in 1998 where we experienced the post-Asian financial crisis, property owners who purchase a unit back then are also enjoying an average gain of 92%, which equates to more than S$500,000.
+If you recall, this was the period when we experienced the aftermath of the 911 terrorist attack and the ongoing SARS and Iraq War.
+Which indirectly caused a steep decline in property prices.
+In a similar situation back in 1998 when we experienced the post-Asian financial crisis, property owners.
+Those who purchased a unit back then are also enjoying an average gain of 92%.
+Which equates to more than S$500,000.
 That was the time when property prices plunged by 42% from the peak of 1996 to late 1998.

 Well, It’s certainly a temptation to wait for opportunities like that to enter the market.
-However, during these times, Singapore was experiencing high unemployment and plenty of job uncertainties when even rock-bottom property prices don’t attract property buyers.
+However, during these times Singapore was experiencing high unemployment.
+And plenty of job uncertainties when even rock-bottom property prices didn’t attract property buyers.

 Singapore Property St Regis